United States Marine Corps: Mission

-This last clause derives from similar language in the Congressional acts "For the Better Organization of the Marine Corps" of 1834, and "Establishing and Organizing a Marine Corps" of 1798.
+This last clause derives from similar language in the congressional acts "For the Better Organization of the Marine Corps" of 1834 and "Establishing and Organizing a Marine Corps" of 1798.
 In 1951, the House of Representatives' Armed Services Committee called the clause "one of the most important statutory – and traditional – functions of the Marine Corps".
-It noted that the Corps has more often than not performed actions of a non-naval nature, including its famous actions in Tripoli, the War of 1812, Chapultepec, and numerous counter-insurgency and occupational duties (such as those in Central America, World War I, and the Korean War).
+It noted that the Corps has more often than not performed actions of a non-naval nature, including its famous actions in Tripoli, the War of 1812, Chapultepec, and numerous counterinsurgency and occupational duties, such as those in Central America, World War I, and the Korean War.
 While these actions are not accurately described as support of naval campaigns nor as amphibious warfare, their common thread is that they are of an expeditionary nature, using the mobility of the Navy to provide timely intervention in foreign affairs on behalf of American interests.

-The Marine Band, dubbed the "President's Own" by Thomas Jefferson, provides music for state functions at the White House.
-Marines from Ceremonial Companies A & B, quartered in Marine Barracks, Washington, D.C., guard presidential retreats, including Camp David, and the marines of the Executive Flight Detachment of HMX-1 provide helicopter transport to the President and Vice President, with the radio call signs "Marine One" and "Marine Two", respectively.
+The Marine Band, dubbed the "President's Own" by John Adams, provides music for state functions at the White House.
+Marines from Ceremonial Companies A & B, quartered in Marine Barracks, Washington, D.C., guard presidential retreats, including Camp David.
+The marines of the Executive Flight Detachment of HMX-1 provide helicopter transport to the president and vice president, with the radio call signs "Marine One" and "Marine Two", respectively.
 The Executive Flight Detachment also provides helicopter transport to Cabinet members and other VIPs.
-By authority of the 1946 Foreign Service Act, the Marine Security Guards of the Marine Embassy Security Command provide security for American embassies, legations, and consulates at more than 140 posts worldwide.
+The Marine Security Guard of the Marine Embassy Security Command provide security for American embassies, legations, and consulates at more than 140 posts worldwide.

 The relationship between the Department of State and the U.S. Marine Corps is nearly as old as the Corps itself.
-For over 200 years, marines have served at the request of various Secretaries of State.
+For over 200 years, Marines have served at the request of secretaries of state.
 After World War II, an alert, disciplined force was needed to protect American embassies, consulates, and legations throughout the world.
-In 1947, a proposal was made that the Department of Defense furnishes Marine Corps personnel for Foreign Service guard duty under the provisions of the Foreign Service Act of 1946.
-A formal Memorandum of Agreement was signed between the Department of State and the Secretary of the Navy on 15 December 1948, and 83 marines were deployed to overseas missions.
+In 1947, a proposal was made that the Department of Defense furnish Marine Corps personnel for Foreign Service guard duty under the provisions of the Foreign Service Act of 1946.
+A formal Memorandum of Agreement was signed between the Department of State and the secretary of the Navy in December 1948, and 83 Marines were deployed to overseas missions.
 During the first year of the program, 36 detachments were deployed worldwide.